Accor estimates profits last year better than aimed for

-PARIS Accor (ACCP.PA), Europe's largest hotel group, said on Tuesday that it estimated its operating profit last year was above target after robust demand in Europe and emerging markets gave a boost to revenue growth in the fourth quarter.
+PARIS Accor, Europe's largest hotel group, said on Tuesday that it estimated its operating profit last year was above target after robust demand in Europe and emerging markets gave a boost to revenue growth in the fourth quarter.

 The world's fourth-largest hotel group said the Paris Motor Show and other trade fairs helped drive demand in its core French market, where Accor makes 35 percent of its sales.